page transition image

 The integrated bracelet matters just as much.
 Piaget treated the bracelet as part of the design language, not an accessory.
 The matching texture between the bracelet and bezel gives the watch its identity.
 When these bracelets stretch or lose definition, the watch loses its point.
 This one remains in good shape with only light age related tarnish.

 Condition is very good.
 The dial is perfect.
 The crystal is perfect.
 The case and bracelet present well with minor tarnish consistent with age.
 The bracelet remains structurally sound and wears as intended.
-The quartz movement is running properly, and the time setting function works correctly.
-The time setting is quirky and a cute idea from Piaget at the time.
+The quartz movement is running properly, and the unique time setting function works as it should.

 Key Specs